-Address Bit Bit Name Description 0x0A02 [7:2] Unused Unused.
-1 Sync distribution Setting this bit (default = 0) initiates synchronization of the clock distribution output.
-When this bit = 1, the clock distribution output stalls.
+Address Bits Bit Name Description 0x0A02 [7:2] Unused [1] Sync distribution Setting this bit (default = 0) initiates synchronization of the clock distribution output.
+While this bit = 1, the clock distribution output stalls.
 Synchronization occurs on the 1 to 0 transition of this bit.
-0 Calibrate SYSCLK A 0 to 1 transition of this bit (default = 0), followed by an IO_UPDATE, initiates an internal calibration of the SYSCLK PLL (assuming it is enabled).
+[0] Calibrate system clock A 0 to 1 transition on this bit (default = 0), followed by an IO_UPDATE, initiates an internal calibration of the SYSCLK PLL (assuming it is enabled).
 The calibration routine automatically selects the proper VCO frequency band and signal amplitude.
 The internal system clock stalls during the calibration procedure, disabling the device until the calibration is complete (a few milliseconds).
 If the user wishes to recalibrate the SYSCLK PLL and this bit is already set to 1, the user must first write a 0 to this bit, issue an IO_UPDATE, write a 1 to this bit, and issue another IO_UPDATE.

-Register 0x0A03-Reset Functions
+Register 0x0A03-ResetFunc

 Table 122.
-Reset Functions1
+Reset Functions

-Address Bit Bit Name Description 0x0A03 7 Unused Unused.
-6 Clear LF Setting this bit (default = 0) clears the digital loop filter (intended as a debug tool).
-5 Clear CCI Setting this bit (default = 0) clears the CCI filter (intended as a debug tool).
-4 Clear phase accumulator Setting this bit (default = 0) clears DDS phase accumulator (not a recommended action).
-3 Reset auto sync Setting this bit (default = 0) resets the automatic synchronization logic (see Register 0x0403).
-2 Reset TW history Setting this bit (default = 0) resets the tuning word history logic (part of holdover functionality).
-1 Reset all IRQs Setting this bit (default = 0) clears the entire IRQ monitor register (Register 0x0D02 to Register 0x0D09).
-It is the equivalent of setting all the bits of the IRQ clearing register (Register 0x0A04 to Register 0x0A0B).
-0 Reset watchdog Setting this bit (default = 0) resets the watchdog timer (see Register 0x0211 to Register 0x0212).
-If the timer times out, it simply starts a new timing cycle.
-If the timer has not yet timed out, it restarts at Time 0 without causing a timeout event.
+Address Bits Bit Name Description 0x0A03 [7] Unused [6] Clear LF Setting this bit (default = 0) clears the digital loop filter (intended as a debug tool).
+[5] Clear CCI Setting this bit (default = 0) clears the CCI filter (intended as a debug tool).
+[4] Clear phase accumulator Setting this bit (default = 0) clears DDS phase accumulator (not a recommended action).
+[3] Reset auto sync Setting this bit (default = 0) resets the automatic synchronization logic (see Register 0x0403).
+[2] Reset TW history Setting this bit (default = 0) resets the tuning word history logic (part of holdover functionality).
+[1] Reset all IRQs Setting this bit (default = 0) clears the entire IRQ monitor register (Register 0x0D02 to Register 0x0D09).
+It is the equivalent of setting all the bits of the IRQ clearing register (Register 0x0A04 to Register 0x0A08).
+[0] Reset watchdog Setting this bit (default = 0) resets the watchdog timer (see Register $0x0211$ to Register $0x0212$ ).
+If the timer had timed out, it simply starts a new timing cycle.
+If the timer has not yet timed out, it restarts at time zero without causing a timeout event.
 Continuously resetting the watchdog timer at intervals less than its timeout period prevents the watchdog timer from generating a timeout event.

-1 All bits in this register are autoclearing.
+All bits in this register are autoclearing.